jj5/kickass-crypto/README.md

 This is an example of
 [Postel's law](https://en.wikipedia.org/wiki/Robustness_principle),
 which is also known as the Robustness Principle.
+The final wrapper is liberal in what it accepts, such as with the return value one (`1`) from the default implementation; and conservative in what it does, such as always returning a properly typed boolean value.

 Not needing to type out and declare the types on the interface of the default implementation also makes implementation and debugging easier, as there's less code to write.